 Note: XSB cannot be compiled in a directory whose path contains spaces.
 However, once compiled, XSB can be moved to any directory (even one containing spaces).

-Check out Flora-2 from SVN into in a separate directory outside the XSB source tree (for instance, ~/FLORA or C:\FLORA).
+Check out Flora-2 from SVN into in a separate directory outside of the XSB source tree (for instance, ~/FLORA or C:\FLORA).
 The Flora-2 sources will be placed in a subdirectory called flora2.
 Follow the instructions below.

 Change to the flora2 folder at the root of your Flora-2 installation and type the following commands: